cellarium-ai/cellarium-neu-challenge/README.md

 You are required to propose the algorithm and describe it in detail.
 While the code for the prototype is not mandatory, it would be a valuable addition.
 Please include the resources you used, such as links to papers or articles.

 ### Submission
-Send your submission work to:
+Send your submission to:

 fgrab@broadinstitute.org

-before May 30, 2024
+before May 30, 2024.

-Please include "NEU-Cellarium-Challenge" into the email subject.
+Please include "NEU-Cellarium-Challenge" in the email subject line.

-Feel free to use the same email if you have any questions regarding the challenge task
+Feel free to use the same email if you have any questions regarding the challenge task.